apache/spark/docs/streaming-programming-guide.md

 new StreamingContext(master, appName, batchDuration, [sparkHome], [jars])
 {% endhighlight %}

 The `master` parameter is a standard [Spark cluster URL](scala-programming-guide.html#master-urls) and can be "local" for local testing.
 The `appName` is a name of your program, which will be shown on your cluster's web UI.
 The `batchDuration` is the size of the batches (as explained earlier).
 This must be set carefully such that the cluster can keep up with the processing of the data streams.
 Start with something conservative like 5 seconds.
 See the [Performance Tuning](#setting-the-right-batch-size) section for a detailed discussion.
-Finally, `sparkHome` and `jars` are necessary when running on a cluster to specify the location of your code, as described in the [Spark programming guide](scala-programming-guide.html#deploying-code-on-a-cluster).
+Finally, `sparkHome` and `jars` are optional parameters, which need to be set when running on a cluster to specify the location of your code, as described in the [Spark programming guide](scala-programming-guide.html#deploying-code-on-a-cluster).

-This constructor creates a SparkContext for your job as well, which can be accessed with `streamingContext.sparkContext`.

-# Attaching Input Sources - InputDStreams
-The StreamingContext is used to creating InputDStreams from input sources:

 {% highlight scala %}
-// Assuming ssc is the StreamingContext ssc.textFileStream(directory)      // Creates a stream by monitoring and processing new files in a HDFS directory ssc.socketStream(hostname, port)   // Creates a stream that uses a TCP socket to read data from hostname:port
+new SparkConf(conf, batchDuration)
 {% endhighlight %}

-We also provide a input streams for Kafka, Flume, Akka actor, etc. For a complete list of input streams, take a look at the [StreamingContext API documentation](api/streaming/index.html#org.apache.spark.streaming.StreamingContext).
+where `conf` is a [SparkConf](api/core/index.html#org.apache.spark.SparkConf) object used for more advanced configuration.
+In both cases, a [SparkContext](api/core/index.html#org.apache.spark.SparkContext) is created as well which can be accessed with `streamingContext.sparkContext`.

+# Attaching Input Sources
+The StreamingContext is used to creating input streams from data sources:

+{% highlight scala %}
+// Assuming ssc is the StreamingContext ssc.textFileStream(directory)    // Creates a stream that monitors and processes new files in a HDFS directory ssc.socketStream(hostname, port) // Creates a stream that uses a TCP socket to read data from hostname:port
+{% endhighlight %}

+The core Spark Streaming API provides input streams for files, sockets, Akka actors.
+Additional functionality for Kafka, Flume, ZeroMQ, Twitter, etc. can be imported by adding the right dependencies as explained in the [linking](#linking-with-spark-streaming) section.

 # DStream Operations
 Data received from the input streams can be processed using _DStream operations_.
 There are two kinds of operations - _transformations_ and _output operations_.
 Similar to RDD transformations, DStream transformations operate on one or more DStreams to create new DStreams with transformed data.
-After applying a sequence of transformations to the input streams, you'll need to call the output operations, which writies data out to an external source.
+After applying a sequence of transformations to the input streams, output operations need to called, which writes data out to an external data sink like a file system or a database.

 ## Transformations